 4.2.1.
-Collection of peripheral blood
+Collection of peripheral blood or apheresis product

-Once enrolled, the Cellular Therapy Laboratory at Children's National Hospital will be notified at CTL@childrensnational.org.
-HST-NEETs product will be generated from 100-120 mL of recipient peripheral blood.
+Once enrolled, the Cellular Therapy Laboratory at Children's National Hospital will be notified by the site at CTL@childrensnational.org at least 2 weeks prior to collection to confirm a date for shipping.
+HST-NEETs product will be generated from 100-120 mL of recipient peripheral blood or from an 80-100mL apheresis product with a minimum of $1x10^9$ TNC, with >90% viability.
 This collection will need to occur at least 6 weeks prior to ASCT due to the time required to manufacture the HST-NEETs.
 Additionally, it should occur before the participant starts G-CSF or at least 1 week after their last dose of G-CSF.
-The participant's Absolute Lymphocyte Count should be $\geq 1000/\mu$ L prior to blood draw.
+The participant's Absolute Lymphocyte Count should be $\geq 800/\mu L$ prior to blood draw for whole blood collection and $\geq 400/\mu L$ and $<800/\mu L$ for apheresis collection.
 Should the initial production of HST-NEETs product be unsuccessful, the BMT CTN DCC and clinical study team will be contacted and have the opportunity to re-initiate the HST-NEETs cell line.
-These whole blood samples will be shipped in ambient temperature to the Cellular Therapy Laboratory at Children's National Hospital as described in the Appendix C.
+These samples will be shipped in ambient temperature to the Cellular Therapy Laboratory at Children's National Hospital overnight on the day of collection as described in the Appendix C.